swisspost/design-system/CONTRIBUTING.md

 #### Do
 - Use custom properties to define themable colors, for example `color` or `border-color` for dark-mode support
 - Use custom properties when updating the value with JavaScript is necessary
-- Use custom properties when a simple option is available for tweaking the component from the outside

 #### Don't
 - Use custom properties to declare every possible value on the component.
 Use sass variables instead